abilandz/Advanced/regex.md

 * standardized by POSIX
 * all metacharacters supported by BRE, only with a slightly different notation for compound repetition operator ```{n,m}```
 * additional metacharacters when compared to BRE: ```+``` ```?``` ```|``` ```()```
+* first implemented by Alfred Aho in 1979 in the extended version of __grep__ called __egrep__
 * programs that support ERE: **egrep** (or **grep -E**), **awk**, **sed -E**, operator **=~** in recent versions of **Bash**

 #### Perl-Compatible Regular Expressions (PCRE) <a name="pcre"></a>

 * standalone library written in C ( [https://www.pcre.org/](https://www.pcre.org/) ), the most powerful implementation of regex, aimed initially to provide all regex features available in the **perl** programming language
 * use cases are rather limited in custom daily tasks, therefore not covered here in detail
 * PCRE syntax for regular expressions is supported in: **perl** (obviously), **grep -P**

-In what follows, we enlist and briefly discuss all metacharacters appearing as shell wildcards (i.e. in globbing), in BRE, or in ERE.
+In the next section, we systematically enlist all metacharacters and explain their use cases when they appear as shell wildcards (i.e. in globbing), in BRE, or in ERE.